realm/realm-js/README.md

 ## Issues with debugging
 Some users have reported the Chrome debugging being too slow to use after integrating Realm into their react-native project.
 This is due to the blocking nature of the RPC calls made through the Realm library.
 See https://github.com/realm/realm-js/issues/491 for more information.
 The best workaround is to use Safari instead, as a user has described [here](https://github.com/realm/realm-js/issues/491#issuecomment-404670910).

+Moreover, we have a switch to [Flipper](https://fbflipper.com/) in the works as part of our effort to [support Hermes](https://github.com/realm/realm-js/pull/3792).
+It implies that we envision a near future where the Chrome debugging will be removed, and we currently don't invest much in its maintenance.

 ## Running the tests

 The tests will spawn a new shell when running, so you need to make sure that new shell instances use the correct version of `npm`.
 On Mac you can use Homebrew and you can add the following to your preferred shell setup: